Improving demand forecasting accuracy

 • Reviewing external market factors, for example, if your business trades in an industry where demand is erratic, you will find producing accurate forecasts much more challenging than when you’re dealing with stable marketplaces.

-• Managing stock items at different stages of their product life cycle with different forecasting models e.g you’ll need to treat new products (with unknown demand) differently to those that are mature and have steady demand, differently to those in decline that may need special attention as demand gets intermittent.
+• Managing stock items at different stages of their product life cycle with different forecasting models.
+For example, you’ll need to treat new products (with unknown demand) differently from those that are mature and have steady demand and differently from those in decline that may need special attention as demand becomes intermittent.

 • Recognising and acting on the bullwhip effect.
-This is when a small fluctuation in demand at the top of the supply chain increases as you move further down e.g each planner orders a ‘little extra’ stock and inflates their forecasts to cover the risk of run-out.
+This is when a small fluctuation in demand at the top of the supply chain increases as you move further down.
+For example, each planner orders a ‘little extra’ stock and inflates their forecasts to cover the risk of run-out.

 Improve forecasting accuracy by identifying demand outliers

 Forecasting accuracy can also be affected by ‘outliers’ or ‘fliers’ in the data.
 An outlier is a data point that is not considered to be part of the overall pattern of demand for an item.
 It is less predictable and usually a one-time event.
-Unusual demand can be caused by known events e.g. a large, one-time order or a flash clearance sale.
-Or they can be caused by events which you have no knowledge of e.g a customer going out of business, natural disasters etc.
+Unusual demand can be caused by known events, e.g., a large, one-time order or a flash clearance sale.
+Or it can be caused by events that you have no knowledge of, e.g., a customer going out of business, natural disasters, etc.

 A demand outlier can either be overly high or overly low compared to other data points in the data series.

 Since fliers can affect and skew the accuracy of demand forecasting data, it can be useful to discard them from your overall forecasting calculations.
-However, this isn’t always the case, and on closer inspection some outliers may turn out to be a genuine demand pattern.
-Therefore, they often need examining to see if their usual behaviour can be explained.
+However, this isn’t always the case, and on closer inspection, some outliers may turn out to be genuine demand patterns.
+Therefore, they often need to be examined to see if their usual behaviour can be explained.

 Identifying demand outliers

-There are a number of ways to detect demand outliers – from the very simple, to the very complex.
+There are several ways to detect demand outliers, from the very simple to the very complex.

 A basic method is to visualise the data and spot the fliers.
 A more complex option is to use statistical calculations.
-In this case an outlier is usually determined by the number of standard deviation away from the mean.
+In this case, an outlier is usually determined by the number of standard deviations away from the mean.

 Forecasting accuracy demand outliers